Customer data: A Game-changer for Deeper Marketing Insights

 4. Design Data-Driven Marketing Campaigns

 For example, DIRECTV launched a marketing campaign to connect with new customers.
 With the help of consumer data, the company launched a marketing campaign to target homeowners who recently applied for a change of address.
 It was observed that when people move to a new place, they generally tend to try out a new service or switch providers.
-With this in mind, they designed a personalized version to target these visitors who are looking for change.
+With this in mind, they designed a personalized version to target these visitors who are looking for a change.
 The result was great.
-The personalized and the data-driven version of the website outperformed the standard version.
+The personalized and data-driven version of the website outperformed the standard version.

 Marketing Insights are Like Superheroes

 In the age of big data, social media networks, and online conversations, marketing insights have become more fundamental than marketing strategies.
 A few decades ago, we were in a “push” driven marketing era, where the marketing messages had to be driven down to the customers.
-Now, in the age of the marketing insight, it’s all about using customer data to glean specific and actionable marketing insights, so that the customer can be naturally “pulled” or attracted towards the customized message.
+Now, in the age of marketing insight, it’s all about using customer data to glean specific and actionable marketing insights, so that the customer can be naturally “pulled” or attracted to the customized message.

 Customer data by itself is not powerful.
 It is similar to Bruce Banner.
-Banner, on his own, maybe a brilliant scientist.
+Banner, on his own, may be a brilliant scientist.
 However, he only becomes a true Avenger after transforming into the Hulk.
 Similarly, customer data only becomes a superhero for marketing firms when it is converted into deep marketing insights on consumer behavior.